WickedElm/feature_residuals/README.md

 ```

 where you replace <dataset to run> with one of the dataset run scripts in the repo such as run_ctu13_scenario_5

+## Finding Data
+After performing an experiment the resulting data can be found in the ./output/ directory.